AFreeChameleon/multask/docs/more-info.md

 ## License

-Licensed under either of:

-* Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
-* MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT) at your option.
+Licensed under the MIT License.
+See the [LICENSE](https://github.com/AFreeChameleon/multask/blob/master/LICENSE) for more details.